Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: Appendix

 \subsubsection{QoC KPI characterization and spatial evaluation.}

-We present the average QoC KPIs for $\tau$=100~Mbps for all simulated network scenarios in Figure~\ref{fig:thr_100_one}, illustrating that the QoC KPIs vary between scenarios.
+We present the expected behavior of each QoC KPI as the Usability Threshold~$\tau$ varies in Table~\ref{tab:qoc_properties}.
+In Figure~\ref{fig:drops}, we closely examine the distributions of Usability, Persistence and Resilience of the SFD and LRD networks.
+Recall that these networks are both unusable for 15\% of the time, but the frequency and duration of disruptions vary.
+While average Usability is the same,\footnote{A Wasserstein statistical distance of only 0.035.} Persistence and Resilience differ significantly; LRD networks have higher Persistence since intervals of unusability are infrequent, while frequent periods of unusability in SFD networks fragment continuity more often.
+Resilience is higher for SFD networks because the network is able to quickly recover from short unusable periods, while the long disruptions in the LRD networks require more time to recover, leading to lower Resilience.
 In Figure~\ref{fig:mut_info}, we present the distribution of pair-wise mutual information across all QoC KPIs.
-We observe that mutual information is low and varies depending on the type of scenario, implying that the QoC KPIs capture different aspects of temporal continuity and are not redundant.
+Mutual information is low and varies depending on the type of scenario, implying that the QoC KPIs capture different aspects of temporal continuity and are not redundant.